pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

 This visualizer shows the performance of a constant mix portfolio for 3 stocks over the past 20 years and subset ranges.
-The strategy approximates equal diversification with daily rebalancing.
+The strategy maintains equal weights by wealth with daily rebalancing.
+The adjusted close price is used for each stock.

 Companies: MSFT, GE, CISCO

 Time Range: 6/26/2000 - 6/25/2020 inclusive

-# Assumptions
+# Assumptionss

 Initial Wealth: $1M